danbru1989/bds-starter-theme/README.md

 # Brubaker Design Services Starter Theme

-This is the custom Genesis starter theme for Brubaker Design Services developed my Dan Brubaker.
-It has a modular structure and SASS styles for quick Wordpress developement.
+This is the custom Genesis starter theme for Brubaker Design Services.
+It provides a modular structure and SASS partials for quick Wordpress developement.
+The Genesis Sample theme provided the foundation for this starter theme.

 ## Change Log